PBCore-AV-Metadata/pbcore-av-metadata.github.io/_posts/2022-12-05-pbcore-annual-meeting.md

 We hope to see many PBCore users at the PBCore Advisory Sub-Committee meeting at the annual AMIA conference this week!
 This year's meeting will be held on Wednesday, December 7th, from 1 PM-2 PM ET / 10 AM-11 AM PT.

-The meeting will be hybrid: we encourage attendees at the AMIA conference to join us in person, but PBCore users who are not attending the conference are welcome to join us virtually
+The meeting will be hybrid: we encourage attendees at the AMIA conference to join us in person, but PBCore users who are not attending the conference are welcome to join us virtually.
+You can find the agenda for the meeting <a href="https://docs.google.com/document/d/1P2q04qHa9HuEVwxh7BVfJa6_zjIFGtCISM38sTGIQXI/edit?usp=sharing">here.</a>

 Topic: PBCore